zinggAI/zingg/README.md

 Here are some performance numbers you can use to determine the appropriate hardware for your data.
 - 120k records of examples/febrl120k/test.csv take 5 minutes to run on a 4 core, 10 GB RAM local Spark cluster.
-<TODO> - Add 0.5 and 1 m specs here
+- TODO: Add 0.5 and 1 m numbers here
 - 9m records with 3 fields - first name, last name, email take 45 minutes to run on AWS m5.24xlarge instance with 96 cores, 384 gb RAM

 ## Pretrained models
 Zingg comes with pretrained models for the Febrl dataset under the models folder.

 ## Running on AWS Elastic Map Reduce